jannes002A/ml-workshop-101/README.md

 The repo contains 4 jupyter notebooks

 - NN_in_Numpy.ipynb is a implementation of a neural network in plain numpy
-- NN_in Pytorch.ipynb is a implementation of a neural network in pytorch
+- NN_ini_Pytorch.ipynb is a implementation of a neural network in pytorch
 - Data_poisoning.ipynb is a implementation of data poising
 - Model_stealing.ipynb is a implementation of model stealing

-In order to work it is assumed that a version of python3 is installed.
+In order to work, it is assumed that a version of python3 is installed.
 If this the case do the following

 ```
 git clone https://github.com/jannes002A/ml-workshop-101.git

-cd workshop
+cd ml-workshop-101

 python3 -m venv ws